 - I almost always freeze the peanut butter balls.
 I roll the peanut butter dough onto waxed paper on a cookie sheet.
 Then I plop the whole pan into the freezer.
 When I’m ready to dip, I remove the pan and sometimes will re-roll the peanut butter balls to get a nice, perfect round shape.

 - Lately I’ve taken to microwaving the chocolate.
-I stir in the coconut oil and then microwave the bowl for about one minute.
+I stir in the coconut oil and a tiny sliver of paraffin wax, then microwave that for about one minute.
 Next, I remove the bowl from the microwave, cover and let it sit for a minute.
 That’s usually all it takes for the chocolate to get all melty.
 I stir it and then we’re ready to roll!

 - I love to place a wire rack (the kind you use to cool cookies) over the bow with the melted chocolate (or an empty bowl) so that when I’ve rolled the peanut butter balls, I can put them directly on that rack and let the excess chocolate drip off.
 After it sits for around 30 seconds or so, I use a fork to transfer it to a pan covered in waxed paper.
 That keeps the chocolate from pooling around the base.